Hey! Scroll on down to see links to recent salary guides, or first read about WHY salary guides are so, so important. Then – get yaself paid fairly.

 - 2014 Artists Report Back (2012 data on artist salaries): http://bfamfaphd.com/#topic-reports

-A modest request: getting paid as much as someone who’s less good at their work as I am at the same work.
+A modest request: getting paid as much as someone else for the same work.

 Even and when that means I have to ask for it.

 Now, 1:1 advocacy for equal pay and individuals raising their rates and billing as much as *ahem* potentially less qualified counterparts is not the only solution to ending the pay gap — but equal pay is not going to be handed to us on a silver platter by some policy change, either.
 The 2009 Lilly Ledbetter Fair Pay Act would have been it but… the clock ticks pals.